 FCP provides an immersive yet flexible cinema studies experience, intended to introduce students to a wide range of films and to provide considerable practice both speaking and writing about the art form.
 Each semester features 3-6 screening series, reflecting numerous genres and time periods and totaling 50-75 films, almost all followed by moderated discussion.
 To fully engage with contemporary cinema, the program also offers a minimum of six excursions per semester to area theatres to view and analyze new and significant releases.
-In the past decade these trips, often advance screenings, have included The Social Network, Moonlight, Gravity, The Master, Gone Girl, Lady Bird, Black Swan, 12 Years a Slave, Spotlight, The Grand Budapest Hotel, Manchester By the Sea, Blade Runner 2049, Jackie, Moneyball, A Separation, Whiplash, Anomalisa, The Artist, Everybody Wants Some!, Her, The Hurt Locker, The Arrival, The Skin I Live In, The Martian, The Florida Project, Argo, Hugo, Hidden Figures, Drive, Inside Llewyn Davis, Harry Potter and the Deathly Hallows, Interstellar, Holy Motors, Nebraska, Room, A Serious Man, Slumdog Millionaire, Zero Dark Thirty, Sully, Hail Caesar!, Blue is the Warmest Color, The Descendants, Inherent Vice, Beauty and the Beast, Avatar, Steve Jobs, Fantastic Beasts and Where to Find Them, The White Ribbon, The Fighter, Amour, The Dallas Buyers Club, The King's Speech, The Wrestler, Certified Copy, A Dangerous Method, Lincoln, Milk, The Hunger Games and The Hunger Games: Catching Fire, Winter Sleep, The Past, It Follows, Uncle Boonme Who Can Recall Past Lives, 127 Hours, Silver Linings Playbook, Precious, Star Trek, Life of Pi, Girl Who Walks Home Alone at Night, Of Gods and Men, Only Lovers Left Alive, Lost City of Z and many more.
+In the past decade these trips, often advance screenings, have included Lady Bird, The Social Network, Moonlight, Gravity, The Master, Gone Girl, Black Swan, 12 Years a Slave, Spotlight, The Grand Budapest Hotel, The Shape of Water, Manchester By the Sea, Blade Runner 2049, Jackie, Moneyball, A Separation, Whiplash, Anomalisa, The Artist, Star Wars: The Last Jedi, Everybody Wants Some!, Her, The Hurt Locker, The Arrival, The Skin I Live In, The Martian, The Florida Project, Argo, Hugo, Hidden Figures, Drive, Inside Llewyn Davis, Harry Potter and the Deathly Hallows, Three Billboards Outside Ebbing Missouri, Interstellar, Holy Motors, Nebraska, Room, A Serious Man, Slumdog Millionaire, Zero Dark Thirty, Sully, Hail Caesar!, Blue is the Warmest Color, The Descendants, Inherent Vice, Beauty and the Beast, Avatar, Steve Jobs, Fantastic Beasts and Where to Find Them, The White Ribbon, The Fighter, Amour, The Dallas Buyers Club, The King's Speech, The Wrestler, Certified Copy, A Dangerous Method, Lincoln, Milk, The Hunger Games and The Hunger Games: Catching Fire, Winter Sleep, The Past, It Follows, Uncle Boonme Who Can Recall Past Lives, 127 Hours, Silver Linings Playbook, Precious, Star Trek, Life of Pi, Girl Who Walks Home Alone at Night, Of Gods and Men, Only Lovers Left Alive, Lost City of Z and many more!

 The program is run by Dr. Christopher Donovan, our House Dean, with frequent contributions from Gregory Fellows Professor Philippe Met and Professor Lance Wahlert, but student leadership is also prominent.
 Undergraduate managers, former credit participants, contribute to the planning of the semester and the running of events, and even currently enrolled students can take part in selecting films and running discussions.
 FCP is equally attractive to students studying cinema and those who do not have the time or credits available to take regular film classes at Penn.
 The program schedule often incorporates relevant campus or Philadelphia events, including the Penn Student Film Festival, which was started by FCP and for which our students serve on the selection jury.